-The latest official version of DSL (4.11) was released in 2008.
+The latest stable version of DSL (4.4.10) was released in 2008.
 However, you can update and add new applications using the MyDSL Extension Tool.

 This Slackware-based distro is designed to be completely portable and run on removable media such as a USB stick or CD, but can just as easily be installed to a hard disk.
 The distro is incredibly fast as it's small enough to run entirely from system RAM.